Powerful Training-Free Membership Inference Against Autoregressive Language Models: Results

 \subsection{Comparison with Prior Methods}

 EZ-MIA substantially outperforms all prior attacks in the large majority of configurations.
-Against reference-free methods, we achieve average AUC improvements of +0.25 over LOSS, +0.25 over Zlib, and +0.28 over Min-K\%++.
+Across our primary evaluation (Table~\ref{tab:main_results}), we achieve average AUC improvements of +0.25 over LOSS, +0.25 over Zlib, and +0.28 over Min-K\%++.
 The strongest prior attack, SPV-MIA (0.84 average AUC), trails our method by +0.06 AUC on average.
 Reference Loss, which like our method uses the pretrained model as reference, achieves 0.78 average AUC.
 These gaps confirm that focusing on error positions captures memorization signals invisible to aggregate statistics.

-The performance advantage is most pronounced on fully fine-tuned models.
-On WikiText with GPT-2, EZ-MIA achieves 0.984 AUC compared to 0.899 for SPV-MIA.
-At the stringent TPR@0.1\%FPR threshold critical for privacy auditing, we achieve 14.0\% detection compared to 1.8\% for SPV-MIA: an 8$\times$ improvement.